charankumarpalla/laughing-buddha/Java/1.JVM/ClassLoaders.md

 ## ClassLoader Principles
 ClassLoader in Java works on three principle :

+* **delegation**
+* **visibility**
+* **uniqueness**

+### a. **delegation :**
-1. **delegation** : Delegation principle forward request of class loading to parent class loader and only loads the class, if parent is not able to find or load class
+Delegation principle forward request of class loading to parent class loader and only loads the class, if parent is not able to find or load class

+### b. **visibility :**
-2. **visibility** : Visibility principle allows child class loader to see all the classes loaded by parent ClassLoader, but parent class loader can not see classes loaded by child.
+Visibility principle allows child class loader to see all the classes loaded by parent ClassLoader, but parent class loader can not see classes loaded by child.

+### c. **uniqueness :**
-3. **uniqueness** : Uniqueness principle allows to load a class exactly once, which is basically achieved by delegation and ensures that child ClassLoader doesn't reload the class already loaded by parent.
+Uniqueness principle allows to load a class exactly once, which is basically achieved by delegation and ensures that child ClassLoader doesn't reload the class already loaded by parent.

 Correct understanding of class loader is must to resolve issues like NoClassDefFoundError in Java and java.lang.ClassNotFoundException, which are related to class loading.